 It soon became clear that this was not so much an album as a work of philosophy, although it was simultaneously an object that shirked all allusions to such grandeur.
 At the very least, “No Flashlight”, as an album title and as a mantra, articulated a worldview.
 It was a worldview that I felt was shared.

-“Actually walking in the dark without a flashlight requires more sensitivity than we usually use”, Elverum writes of the song that gives the album its name.
+“Actually walking in the dark without a flashlight requires more sensitivity than we usually use”, Elverum writes in the liner notes of the song that gives the album its name.
 It is an album dedicated to the hairs that stand on the back of your neck as heightened animalistic senses take over in the dead of night — walking out into the night, “forgetting” your flashlight, and striding forth regardless, wide-eyed and afraid and thrilled to be there.

 I knew what that was like.
 That was my favourite pastime.
 Stranded in suburbia, the outskirts of town were nonetheless within walking distance.
 Within five minutes, I was in fields, stumbling over refuse from the local quarry or skirting the edges of the M62.
 Within twenty minutes, I was on the banks of the River Humber, looking out at oil refineries and their UFO burn-offs as their chimneys faded into the black of the night.
 Elverum’s musings provided a lens through which to curate the circumstances of an eerie shuddering and see this otherwise mundane environment differently.